andela/wger-croners/README.rst

 ::
   $  python manage.py runserver --settings settings

-You will now note that added data reflects on your postgres database.
+You will now note that data added on your site reflects on your postgres database.

 If you set the settings.py to a different path, you have to declare that path whenever you call django commands.
 ::
-  python manage.py command --settings your_path.settings
+  $ python manage.py command --settings your_path.settings